Cost of Living: Oxford lecturer commutes from Dublin

 "The lecturing, I was also an assistant dean at one of the colleges which provided me with accommodation and food… and consulting work.

-"There's no other way I would have been able to afford to live just on the salary alone."
+"There's no other way I would have been able to afford to live [in Oxford] on the salary alone."

-On her commute Dr Cassidy, who does not drive, will travel into Birmingham by airplane, and by train to Oxford to start her first day's appointments.

-Then she will travel to London to stay with a friend, travelling back and forth to Oxford.

 She has arranged for all her essential face-to-face lectures to take place on the three days.

-"In the post-covid world there is an option for most universities - Oxford included - for online learning, but I personally know that most students would like the in-person experience," she explained.
+"In the post-Covid world there is an option for most universities - Oxford included - for online learning, but I personally know that most students would like the in-person experience," she explained.

-"I believe all students deserve this if they wish to attend."
+"I believe all students deserve this if they wish to attend.

-She added: "I have a roof over my head, food to eat, I have a job, I get to commute... but it hurts, I wanted to stay there."
+"I have a roof over my head, food to eat, I have a job, I get to commute... but it hurts, I wanted to stay."

-She said she was also "saddened" to leave for "purely financial reasons", and that she was not the only one, but was fortunate to have a job that enabled flexible working.
+She said she was "saddened" to leave Oxford for "purely financial reasons" but was fortunate to have a job that enabled flexible working.

-Douglas Lloyd, associate director at Finders Keepers, an Oxfordshire-based property agent, said he could "sympathise" with people looking to rent.
+Douglas Lloyd, associate director at Oxfordshire property agents Finders Keepers, said he sympathised with would-be renters.

 His company has seen a 10% increase in demand in 2023 compared to last year, which he said was the result of interest rate hikes and the cost of borrowing.